 A home is one of the paramount locations that give meaning and shape to a person’s day-to-day life.
 It isn’t just a mere structure that protects you from the cold and houses you for warmth but is in a sense a mirror of a person’s personal views and values.
 When your home is no longer a fit place for, let’s say, a wheelchair can make people move into rehab centers or permanent care villages.
-Therefore many people have looked into the idea of a Secondary residence/ Granny flat option but it must company with disability rules, relations and most of all the ease of use for the tenant.
+Therefore many people have looked into the idea of a Secondary residence/ Granny flat option but it must comply with disability rules, regulations and most of all the ease of use for the tenant.

 Most people believe a Pod is a small item, place or thing, yet in our company, a Pod is up to 90m2 which is bigger than most 2 bedroom apartments being built these days.